roag92/raw-js-components/README.md

 # raw-js-components

 This project shows the basic concepts of components using an application based in pure javascript.
+The application is a PoC of searching videos using YouTube API.

 ## Requirements